micharbet/CLE/doc/HOWTO.md

 - `CLE_SRC`   web store of CLE for updates and documentation downloads
 - `CLE_VER`   current environment version

+### More details about some variables

 Let's get back to the variable `$CLE_USER` - the most important variable here.
 You might notice how often is the variable mentioned here.
 It's value is set upon first login on the workstation and then is passed further into all subsequent sessions (ssg, suu, sudd...)
+When CLE initializes, one of first thing it has to do is to determine the username.
+Trick is that it doesn't necessarily follow value of regular variable $USER.
+Username here is part of the path to the resource file.
+E.g. if path is '/home/foo/.cle-mich/rc' the string **mich** will be extracted and stored in $CLE_USER.
+Such CLE ensures:
-There it becomes part of pathnames and ensures private space even on shared accounts (e.g. when root is accessed by more users)
+1. private configuration on shared accounts or multi-admin environments (when root is accessed by more users)
+2. custom tweaks and command line histories
+3. accountability

+Another that might seem strange: `$CLE_SHN` - what does it mean 'shortened hostname'?
+Say, you are working in a company 'example.com' but their internal infrastructure contains subdomains like:
+- prod.intranet.example.com
+- stage.intranet.example.com
+- world.exapmle.com
+And then imagine a host 'mail' in all those domains.
+It is important to see FQDN in prompt to be sure whre exactky we're working but last two words - 'example.com' can be safely omitted in favor of prompt string length and readability.
+This is exactly what `$CLE_SHN` will contain and what will appear in prompt when you use `%h`:
+- mail.prod.intranet
+- mail.stage.intranet
+- mail.world
+In plain bash you can place '\h' (hostname only) or '\H' (FQDN) into prompt.
+This is workaround - something in between.

 ## Advanced features and tweaks